Thessalian League: The League and Philip of Macedon

 In 355 BCE, Thebes convinced several members of the Amphictyonic League to declare war on Phocis, a fellow member of the League.
 Thessaly voted with Thebes, but when the Phocian general Philomelus defeated 6,000 troops fielded by the Thessalians, Thessaly divided into opposing regions.
 The tyrants of Pherae allied with Athens to support Phocis while the Thessalian League remained opposed to Phocis and sought the aid of Philip of Macedon.
 Philip was attracted by the military potential of the Thessalian League.
 Thessaly was famous for its horse-breeding as well as the skill and effectiveness of its cavalry, considered equal to Philip's own Macedonian Companions.
 When Philip answered the call for help and captured the port of Pherae, he became fully engaged on the Theban side of the Third Sacred War.
 His interventions eventually resulted in the defeat of the tyrants of Pherae around 353 BCE and he was elected president (archon) of the Thessalian League.
 Being entrusted with this position for life, Philip was able to unite the resources and manpower of both Macedonia and Thessaly in order to create a powerful alliance that gave him tremendous influence over the Greek city-states.
 At his death, many Greek cities rejoiced and some rose up to expel, or attempt to expel, their Macedonian garrisons.
 This revolt resulted in an invasion of the plain of Peneus by Alexander.
-Faced with the Macedonian army suddenly appearing behind them, and having had little time to organize any resistance, the League surrendered and elected Alexander archon in his father’s place.
+Faced with the Macedonian army suddenly appearing behind them, and having had little time to organize any resistance, the League surrendered and elected Alexander the Great archon in his father’s place.